Virginia Literacy Act Implementation - Community Corner

 *If a student is referred to attend summer school, the family will be contacted by May 1. |

 CCPS is committed to developing lifelong strategic and skilled readers, writers, and communicators.
 A critical element in this process is establishing and capitalizing on positive and productive relationships with parents and families.
-In the journey of implementing the provisions of the Virginia Literacy Act, CCPS will continue to communicate with parents, caregivers, and community members about the changes taking place in literacy instruction.
+In the journey of implementing the provisions of the Virginia Literacy Act, CCPS Division/School Leadership, Literacy Support Specialist, ELA Instructional Specialist, and Reading Specialists will continue to communicate with parents, caregivers, and community members about the changes in literacy instruction and available support for families.
 Communication is a key component of managing such a significant change, and we will continue to take every opportunity to communicate with our stakeholders and engage them in the process in the interest of increasing awareness and literacy outcomes for our students.

 Fall 2024: